 Drawing Acts is a series of participatory projects that respond to Drawing Room’s exhibitions programme.
 Over the course of each show, a selected artist is commissioned to collaborate with a local community group, with the aim of the project being mutually beneficial for both.
 Each Drawing Act leads up to a publication, which documents their experiences and creative work.
 Printed publications are shared with the participants, artist and relevant organisations and is accessible in our library.

-For more information please contact Misty Ingham, Drawing Room’s new Bridget Riley Art Foundation Engagement Curator: [email protected]
+For more information please contact Misty Ingham, Drawing Room’s Bridget Riley Art Foundation Engagement Curator (maternity cover): [email protected]

 ROCK PAPER SCISSORS is supported by Freelands Foundation.